 What’s changing

-Some of the minimum criteria required when providing a Letter of Appointment (LOA) been adjusted to improve your experience of transferring policies.
-These include a longer timeframe of 90 days to provide us with your LOA from the date signed.
+Some of the minimum criteria required for providing a Letter of Appointment (LOA) have been adjusted to improve your experience when transferring policies.
+These changes include a longer timeframe of 90 days to submit your LOA from the date it is signed.

 We will aim to reduce the price initially.
-Otherwise, we may need to offer credits to brokers and refunds to non-broker business.
+If not, we may need to offer credits to brokers and refunds to non-broker business.
 Initially, processes for providing refunds will require manual intervention.
 Still have questions?
 You can speak to your Business Relationship Managers (BRMs).

 Underwriting